 Weight: Around 100 pounds (male); around 85 pounds (female)

 Physical Characteristics: Thick, weather-resistant double coat; usually all white though sometimes contains light markings in gray, red, tan, or badger; males especially have a pronounced ruff around their neckContinue to 9 of 10 below.

 The German shepherd is known for being a versatile and intelligent working dog.
 Smart, hardworking, highly trainable, loyal, and protective, they make good multipurpose farm dogs.
 They have strong natural guarding and herding skills.
 Lots of positive-reinforcement training is necessary to get the best from your German shepherd.
 Their guarding instincts can become excessive if not kept in check, and they'll need appropriate socialization.

 Height: 22 to 26 inches

 Physical Characteristics: Large, athletic build; double coat with a thick undercoat and a dense, slightly wavy or straight outer coat; tan and black or red and black coloring

 10 of 10

-If you have a barn, stable or other farmyard building that you want to keep free of pests, then the Jack Russell Terrier could be the perfect fit.
+If you have a barn, stable, or other farmyard building that you want to keep free of pests, then the Jack Russell terrier could be the perfect fit.
 Highly proficient, brave, and determined vermin catchers, Jack Russells have lots of personality and love to play.
 They're also known for being hardy and healthy.
 But they can be feisty and strong-willed, so consistent training is a must.